 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-FD1D_ADVECTION_LAX_WENDROFF, a Python program which applies the finite difference method (FDM) to solve the time-dependent advection equation ut = - c * ux in one spatial dimension, with a constant velocity, using the Lax-Wendroff method to treat the time derivative.
+fd1d_advection_lax_wendroff, a Python code which applies the finite difference method (FDM) to solve the time-dependent advection equation ut = - c * ux in one spatial dimension, with a constant velocity, using the Lax-Wendroff method to treat the time derivative.

-FD1D_HEAT_IMPLICIT, a Python program which uses the finite difference method (FDM) and implicit time stepping to solve the time dependent heat equation in 1D.
+fd1d_heat_implicit, a Python code which uses the finite difference method (FDM) and implicit time stepping to solve the time dependent heat equation in 1D.

-FD2D_HEAT_STEADY, a Python program which uses the finite difference method (FDM) to solve the steady (time independent) heat equation in 2D.
+fd2d_heat_steady, a Python code which uses the finite difference method (FDM) to solve the steady (time independent) heat equation in 2D.

-FEM1D, a Python program which applies the finite element method, with piecewise linear basis functions, to a linear two point boundary value problem;
+fem1d, a Python code which applies the finite element method (FEM), with piecewise linear basis functions, to a linear two point boundary value problem;

-FEM1D_HEAT_EXPLICIT, a Python program which uses the finite element method (FEM) and explicit time stepping to solve the time dependent heat equation in 1D.
+fem1d_heat_explicit, a Python code which uses the finite element method (FEM) and explicit time stepping to solve the time dependent heat equation in 1D.

 TEST01 runs with initial condition 50 everywhere, boundary conditions of 90 on the left and 70 on the right, and no right hand side source term.